swissclubto/swissclubto.github.io/index.md

 ---
 layout: home
-title: ':switzerland: Welcome to the Swiss Club Toronto! :canada:'
+title: Welcome to the Swiss Club Toronto!
 ---

 Check out our events list and join us at some or all of the events.
 We sponsor